 Banks then investigate, contacting any intermediaries involved with the transaction, and requesting information from the merchant that made the charge.
 The merchant has the opportunity to provide proof that the charge is valid and that the merchant met their end of the bargain, if applicable, and the bank decides who will prevail.

 The best way to deal with chargebacks is to prevent them in the first place.
 Your business is generally considered “guilty until proven innocent,” and that’s not a position you want to be in.
 How can you avoid trouble?

-Use caution: you might think any sale is a good sale, but that’s only true if it’s a legitimate sale.
+Use caution: You might think any sale is a good sale, but that’s only true if it’s a legitimate sale.
 Don’t make it too easy for thieves to shop your store.
 For credit card orders, require security codes and address verification.
-If orders are suspicious (for example, you’ve never had a customer overseas, and suddenly an overseas buyer places a large rush order), take an extra moment to review the transaction and contact the buyer.
-If somebody wants goods shipped to an address that doesn’t match the credit card billing address, be careful.

 If orders seem suspicious, such as a new customer from overseas, and suddenly the overseas buyer places a large rush order, take an extra moment to review the transaction and contact the buyer.
 Additionally, if somebody wants goods shipped to an address that doesn’t match the credit card billing address, be careful and investigate further.